 The Forms You Need

-Any U.S. citizen who wishes to apply for voter registration, or apply to change their voter registration data, while at at an Armed Forces Recruiting Office will be asked to fill out two forms:
+Any U.S. citizen who wishes to apply for voter registration or apply to change their voter registration data while at an Armed Forces Recruiting Office will be asked to fill out two forms:

 - Voter Registration Information Form (DD 2645)